RaqDeku/url-shortener-js/DOCUMENTATION.md

    - Add your Database host as DATABASE_HOST
    - Add your Database user as USER
    - Add your Database password as PASSWORD
-   - Add your Database table as DATABASE
+   - Add your Database name as DATABASE

 2. To install the server dependencies, open your terminal and run `npm install`